lontiplatform/mock-contact-api/README.md

 * `database.type` sets the database provider the Martini package will use.
 If you will use the default hsql config, you don't need to change anything in the hsql configuration. **Note**: If you will use a different hsql database, make sure that you add `sql.syntax_mys=true` in the connection properties.
 This ensures that the SQL query from the SQL Services in this package will be compatible with hsql.

+### Sending Authenticated Requests

+You can use your ECC account to send authenticated request to the API.
+Your ECC credentials must be sent in the `Authorization` header in the HTTP request

+#### To authenticate a request with basic authentication

+1. Combine your email and password with a colon (`:`). e.g. `jdoe@mailinator.com:pa$$w0rd`
+2. Encode the resulting string in Base64
+3. Include an Authorization header in the HTTP request containing the base64-encoded string.
+Example: ```
+Authorization: Basic amRvZUBtYWlsaW5hdG9yLmNvbTpwYSQkdzByZA==```

 ### Operations

 The base url is `<host>/api/mock-contact-api` where `host` is the location where the Martini is deployed.
 By default, it's `localhost:8080`.